pulsar-edit/documentation/docs/using-pulsar/movement.md

 ## Additional movement and selection commands

-Pulsar also has a few movement and selection commands that don't have keybindings by default.
-You can access these commands from the [command palette](../basics/#command-palette), but if you find yourself using commands that don't have a keybinding often, have no fear!
+Pulsar also has a few movement and selection commands that don’t have keybindings by default.
+You can access these commands from the [command palette](../basics/#command-palette), but if you find yourself using commands that don’t have a keybinding often, have no fear!
 You can easily add an entry to your `keymap.cson` to create a key combination.
 You can open `keymap.cson` file in an editor from the <span class="platform-linux">_Edit > Keymap_</span> <span class="platform-mac">_Pulsar > Keymap_</span> <span class="platform-win">_File > Keymap_</span> menu item.

-For example, the command `editor:select-to-previous-word-boundary` is available in the command palette, but it's not bound to any key combination.
+For example, the command `editor:select-to-previous-word-boundary` is available in the command palette, but it’s not bound to any key combination.
 To create a key combination you’d add an entry in your `keymap.cson` file:

 <!--TODO: Check if these are rebranded in core-->
 ::: tabs#using-pulsar-add-to-keymap